 False Claims Act and Qui Tam

-Investigations and litigation under federal and state False Claims Acts (FCA) can be among the most complex disputes that companies and individuals in heavily regulated industries can confront.
-Penalties and damages in FCA cases can, and do, pose an existential threat to most defendants.
+Investigations and litigation under the federal and state False Claims Acts (FCA) are among the most complex and high-stakes disputes faced by companies and individuals in heavily regulated industries.
+Financial exposure can be enormous, including treble damages, civil penalties, and the risk of reputational harm.

 Representative experience